JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 [^ref10]: Jacques Philippe Cornut, _Canadensivm plantarvm, aliarúmque nondum editarum historia.
 Cui adiectum ad calcem Enchiridion botanicvm Parisiense, Continens Indicem Plantarum, quae in Pagis, Siluis Pratis, & Montosis iuxta Parisios locis nascuntur_, Paris: Venundantur apud Simonem Le Moyne, viâ Iacobeâ, 1635, [https://bibdigital.rjb.csic.es/idurl/1/13506](https://bibdigital.rjb.csic.es/idurl/1/13506).

-[^ref8]: Linné, Carl von, and Lars Salvius. _Species Plantarum_.
-Holmiae: Impensis Laurentii Salvii, 1753.

-[^ref9]: Cabrini, Aloysio. _Boccone Museum rariorum plantarum: nominibus linnaei specificis_.
+[^ref11]: The interactive timeline references the following sources: Linné, Carl von, and Lars Salvius. _Species Plantarum_.
+Holmiae: Impensis Laurentii Salvii, 1753; Cabrini, Aloysio. _Boccone Museum rariorum plantarum: nominibus linnaei specificis_.
 1791.
 RARE L-1-2.
-Dumbarton Oaks Research Library, Washington, D.C.

-[^ref10]: Sweet, Robert, and James Ridgway. _Geraniaceae_.
+Dumbarton Oaks Research Library, Washington, D.C.; Sweet, Robert, and James Ridgway. _Geraniaceae_.
 London: Printed for James Ridgway, Piccadilly, 1820.

-[^ref11]: Keogh, Luke. _The Wardian Case: How a Simple Box Moved Plants and Saved the World_.
+[^ref12]: Keogh, Luke. _The Wardian Case: How a Simple Box Moved Plants and Saved the World_.
 University of Chicago Press, 2020.

-[^ref12]: Indeed, John Livingstone estimated in 1819 that “only one in a thousand plants survived the journey.”
+[^ref13]: Indeed, John Livingstone estimated in 1819 that “only one in a thousand plants survived the journey.”
 Indeed, experts estimate that in just 15 years after the invention of the case, William Hooker, the director of the Gardens at Kew from 1841 to 1865, imported more plants than in the previous century.
 Keogh, Luke.
 “The Wardian Case: How a Simple Box Moved the Plant Kingdom.” _Arnoldia_, vol. 74, no. 4, 2017, pp. 1-12.

 [^ref13]: Lindsay Wells.
 "Close Encounters of the Wardian Kind: Terrariums and Pollution in the Victorian Parlor." _Victorian Studies_ 60, no. 2 (2018): 158-70.
 Accessed January 11, 2021. http://www.jstor.org/stable/10.2979/victorianstudies.60.2.02.